stcorp/harp/doc/dataformats.rst

 The order in which dimensions need to be provided for a variable is defined by the following rules:

  - If present, the ``time`` dimension is always the first (i.e. slowest running) dimension.
- - Next are categorial dimensions used for grouping.
+ - Next are categorical dimensions used for grouping.
 For instance, this can be the ``spectral`` dimension when it is used to distinguish between retrievals performed using different choices of wavelength, or to distinguish data from different spectral bands.
  - Next are the spatial dimensions, ordered as ``latitude``, ``longitude``, ``vertical``.